brett-olsen/C64-Bridge-Project/README.md

 # C64-Bridge-Project
-A repo for the C64 Bridge Project, a wireless USB Keyboard/HID emulator for the Raspberry Pi Zero W2, with a Serial Emulator bridge (can be used with the VibeC64 Project, see https://github.com/bbence84/VibeC64)<br><br>
+A repo for the C64 Bridge Project, a wireless USB Keyboard/HID emulator for the Raspberry Pi Zero 2 W, with a Serial Emulator bridge (can be used with the VibeC64 Project, see https://github.com/bbence84/VibeC64)<br><br>

 **What is this Project?**<br>
-This project is designed to allow for the remote transmission of keystrokes from a host computer, to the Raspberry Pi Zero W2, which then emulates a USB HID keyboard via gadget mode, and relays those keystrokes to the Commodore C64 Ultimate (see https://www.commodore.net/), while this project can have a myriad of uses, it is specifically designed to be a drop-in, zero-code addition to the VibeC64 Project (see https://github.com/bbence84/VibeC64) this then effectively gives VibeC64 the ability to remotely control the physical C64 Ultimate computer, coupled with a webcam, this allows VibeC64 to monitor, control and test basic applications plus games on a physical C64 Ultimate<br><br>
+This project is designed to allow for the remote transmission of keystrokes from a host computer, to the Raspberry Pi Zero 2 W, which then emulates a USB HID keyboard via gadget mode, and relays those keystrokes to the Commodore C64 Ultimate (see https://www.commodore.net/), while this project can have a myriad of uses, it is specifically designed to be a drop-in, zero-code addition to the VibeC64 Project (see https://github.com/bbence84/VibeC64) this then effectively gives VibeC64 the ability to remotely control the physical C64 Ultimate computer, coupled with a webcam, this allows VibeC64 to monitor, control and test basic applications plus games on a physical C64 Ultimate<br><br>
-**-- Please consider this project very alpha, it just works barely, and i'll add more to it and make it more robust when I get time --**<br><br>
+**-- Please consider this project very alpha, it just works barely, and I’ll add more to it and make it more robust when I get time --**<br><br>

 **Hardware**<br>
-1 x Pi Zero 2W<br>
+1 x Pi Zero 2 W<br>
 1 x micro-USB data cable<br>
 1 x OTG micro-USB shim<br>
-1 x micro SD card (at least 4gb)<br><br>
+1 x micro SD card (at least 4 GB)<br><br>
-****IMPORTANT** on the Raspberry Pi Zero W2, the ports are in the following order: POWER - DATA - HDMI**<br>
+****IMPORTANT** on the Raspberry Pi Zero 2 W, the ports are in the following order: POWER - DATA - HDMI**<br>
 During the configuration stages, it's totally fine to use the first port, power.
 When Gadget mode is enabled, and for HID/Keyboard emulation, you need to use the Data Port, this is the middle port, please also take some time to read the connection information below.

 Optional<br>
 1 x micro-USB cable for power/setup<br><br>
-**NOTE: Be careful with physical connections, typically I used a USB power supply or a USB battery pack to keep the PI running during configuration, while I am not an electronics engineer, I believe it is best practice to not have multiple cables connected, for example, do not power the Pi Zero and simultaneously connect a data cable to another computer unless you know what you are doing.
+**NOTE: Be careful with physical connections, typically I used a USB power supply or a USB battery pack to keep the Pi running during configuration, while I am not an electronics engineer, I believe it is best practice to not have multiple cables connected, for example, do not power the Pi Zero and simultaneously connect a data cable to another computer unless you know what you are doing.
 During setup, 1 cable for power, during testing and during operation 1 cable for data/power seems to work well for this project.
 If you want to use two cables safely, I believe you need to ensure that the data cable's 5V is disconnected with either a data-only cable, or a 5V blocker.
 Be careful with your connections and devices!
 TL;DR only use 1 cable at a time =)**<br><br>

 # Getting it up & running<br><br>
 **1) Flash the Raspberry Pi OS**<br>